VILA-Lab/SRe2L/SRe2L/recover/README.md

 ## Multi-GPU training (New Setting)
 **[Suggestion for [multi-GPU training](https://github.com/VILA-Lab/SRe2L/issues/1#issuecomment-1649766741)]:**
-[Xiaochen](https://github.com/SunnyHaze) has implemented a set of Multi-GPU training code for the recovery stage with `DistributedSampler` for SRe2L, without using `DDP` or `DP`.
+[Xiaochen Ma](https://github.com/SunnyHaze) has implemented a set of Multi-GPU training code for the recovery stage with `DistributedSampler` for SRe2L, without using `DDP` or `DP`.
 It allows for easy and efficient multi-GPU inference with custom `IPC (Image Per Class)` parameters.

-Please switch the working directory to `./multi_gpu` and run the `multi_gput_recover.sh` script in that directory.
+Please switch the working directory to `./multi_gpu` and run the `multi_gput_recover.sh` script in that directory to start the multi-GPU training.

 ```bash
 base_dir="./recover_imagenet1k_resnet18_ipc50_iter4000"